 Calling your Java External Object within m-Power

 Now that you have successfully created your External Object and registered it to m-Power, the final step to complete is calling your object at the application level.
 Since the purpose of this application is to delete records from the child table when the matching record is removed from the parent table, the ideal way to call this object would be from a Maintenance application.
 The idea here is to let the Maintenance application delete the one parent record, then call your object to delete all necessary child records.

 After selecting all necessary fields for your maintenance application, click the “External Objects” icon within the “2.
 Additional Options” tab.
 Select the newly created object from the “Select an object” drop-down.
 Next, select the After Delete (*AFTERDEL) location from the “Select a Location” drop-down.
 The reason for using the After Delete location is because we only want the object to be called when a record is deleted from your main application.
-If a record is added or updated, your application will not be run.
+If a record is added or updated, your program will not be run.
 Finally map the correct parameter for the Order #.
 When complete, your screen should resemble the screenshot listed below: